tspascoal-ce-dev/ghas-workshop/_labs/lab2.md

 7. We can click **1 Closed** to see the alert we just closed.

 <details>

   ![image](images/lab-2-3-2.png)
 </details>

-8. Click on the **Experimental** secret scanning alerts option.
+8. Click on the **Generic** secret scanning alerts option.
 This will show all of the alerts that are not high confidence, such as generic passwords, keys, and things such as HTTP bearer authentication header tokens found in the code.
 9. Let's click into one of the **Password** alerts.

 <details>

   ![image](images/lab-2-3-3.png)
 </details>